moliver28/research-handbook/content/handbook/resellers/partner-enablement/partner-migration-services.md

 ## From GitLab self-managed to GitLab self-managed

-In case of migrating from one self-managed GitLab server to another, the best way usually is to do a [full backup](https://docs.gitlab.com/ee/administration/backup_restore/#migrate-to-a-new-server) at the source instance and then a restore at the target instance.
-Step by step diretions are available on our [Migrate to a new server] docs page.
-The full architecture and how GitLab performs backups of all GitLab compentents is available on our [Back up and restore GitLab](https://docs.gitlab.com/charts/architecture/backup-restore.html) docs page.
+In case of migrating from one self-managed GitLab server to another, the best way usually is to do a [full backup](https://docs.gitlab.com/ee/administration/backup_restore/) at the source instance and then a restore at the target instance.
+Step by step diretions are available on our [Migrate to a new server](https://docs.gitlab.com/ee/administration/backup_restore/migrate_to_new_server.html) docs page.

 ## Air-gapped environments